oleksiy5/parallel/README.md

 By using atomic operations, programmers can ensure that critical sections of code are executed without interference from other threads, leading to more predictable and reliable behavior in multithreaded applications.

+The Interlocked class provides methods for performing atomic operations on shared variables.
+Atomic operations are operations that are performed as a single, uninterruptible unit, which helps prevent race conditions and ensures data consistency in multithreaded scenarios.

+Some commonly used methods from the Interlocked class include:

+1/ Interlocked.Increment: Increments the specified variable and returns the new value.
+2/ Interlocked.Decrement: Decrements the specified variable and returns the new value.
+3/ Interlocked.Exchange: Replaces the value of a variable and returns the original value.
+4/ Interlocked.CompareExchange: Compares two values and replaces one if they are equal.
+It returns the original value.

+...

 ### [lock recognise mechanism]